StevensND/emuswitch-backup/README.md

 **ALWAYS** backup before updating your emulator/game or before reverting to a previous update.
 This is really important and will avoid save losts.

-This is always up to you but I like to do my backups before start the game and when I finish.
+Also, this is always up to you but I like to do my backups before start the game and when I finish.

 You can also do it by time intervals (ex: every 15 mins, every 30 mins, every hour ...) or before an important moment in the game where you don't want to lose your progress in case something bad happens.